elad-massad/tinder-backend/README.md

 A Tinder clone app backend using M.E.R.N technologies to implement a fully working fullstack app.

-The backend is utilizing a MongoDB Model and Schema and implemnting a server with Express Endpoints, Post and Get functions.
+The backend is utilizing a MongoDB Model and Schema and implementing a server with Express Endpoints, Post and Get functions.

 To run the application type in Terminal npm start